Orthodontics in Croydon

 Orthodontics is a branch of dentistry that focuses on alignment of the teeth.
 By using certain products such as aligners and braces, orthodontics will involve diagnosing as well as treating crowded, protruding and crooked teeth, problems with the bite as well as improper jaw alignment.

 Many people believe that orthodontics is only for children and teenagers but recently adult braces have become very popular.
-At Smile 4 U Dental Practice, Orthodontist in Croydon will provide effective orthodontics treatment and solutions to patients of all ages offering discreet brace solutions.
+At our Croydon Orthodontic Practice, Smile 4 U our Orthodontist Dr Korosh Majidi will provide effective orthodontics treatment and solutions to patients of all ages offering discreet brace solutions.

 What is Orthodontics treatment?

 Orthodontics treatment is a great way to shift or straighten teeth to improve your overall appearance and ensure they function optimally.
 It can help to look after the overall health of your teeth, jaw joints and gums by spreading biting pressure over all your teeth.